Ready to say goodbye to student loan debt for good? Learn More

 Every state provides bankruptcy exemptions, which protect certain property or assets you own.
 Some states use the federal bankruptcy exemptions, but Arizona has opted out of the federal exemptions.
 Instead, everyone who’s lived in the Grand Canyon State for at least two years must use Arizona’s state bankruptcy exemptions to protect their assets.

-Arizona’s bankruptcy exemptions do protect most household goods, clothing, tools used for work.
+The state exemptions also protect most household goods, clothing, tools used for work.
 They also protect many kinds of retirement accounts and benefits including workers’ compensation benefits, disability benefits, and welfare benefits.

 Arizona Bankruptcy Lawyer Cost